LorenzDuremdes/Second-Brain/pacing strategies.md

 **goal** → being most efficient/highest average [[speed]]
 1. try to cycle in open terrain when having tailwind and closed terrain when having headwind
 	1. if unable to change terrains (e.g. same road(s)), try to cycle with the wind "neutral" (from the side)
-2. try to cycle uphill with a headwind (and reduce exponential air resistance)
+2. try to cycle uphill with a headwind (and reduce quadratic air resistance)
 	1. avoid downhill and headwind (same reason)
 3. try to account for dynamic/variable wind [[speed]] (e.g. when going in the same direction back and forth, try to have a higher tailwind [[speed]])
-4. try to not cycle directly/straight into a headwind (exponential air resistance)
+4. try to not cycle directly/straight into a headwind (quadratic air resistance)
 5. try to be in a terrain where you can use aerobars/Graeme Obree's superman as long as possible

 # climbing strategies